Planning-Inspectorate/appeal-planning-decision/README.md

     tag: 1.15.3
 ````

-Once this change to the HelmRelease chart has been pushed to master, it will be detected by Flux and deployed to the cluster.
+Once this change to the HelmRelease chart has been pushed to main, it will be detected by Flux and deployed to the cluster.

-Note that, as Flux automation has been disabled, Flux will never automatically commit to master.
-This will remove the potential for race conditions and semantic-release errors when the version of master checked out by a Github Workflow is rendered out of date by Flux commits.
+Note that, as Flux automation has been disabled, Flux will never automatically commit to main.
+This will remove the potential for race conditions and semantic-release errors when the version of main checked out by a Github Workflow is rendered out of date by Flux commits.

 ## Commit Message Format